Deathhammer

 Deathhammer is the eighth studio album by Dutch death-doom band Asphyx.
 The album was released on February 27, 2012 in Europe and February 28, 2012 in USA through Century Media.
 It is also the last studio album to feature founding member Bob Bagchus, who left from the band in order to spend more time with his family and replaced by Stefan Hüskens.
+Deathhammer received very good reviews in the metal press.